This blog post is all about the Sydney Writers’ Festival.

 - Grab a coffee and brekkie at Carriageworks’ onsite cafe.

-- Attend a panel discussion on “Bringing the Past to Life.”
+- Attend a free panel discussion on “The Writers Who Made Us“

 Midday: